 How do I make myself more competitive?

-As with other universities or colleges, higher GPA’s make a more competitive candidate.
-The goal is for candidates to be competitive and academically prepared to successfully handle the demands of the DPT program curriculum.
-However, the admissions committee does not base its decision solely on grade point averages.
-It evaluates the application packet holistically.
-Therefore, the quality and quantity of academic preparation, strong letters of recommendation, Physical Therapy shadowing experience, community service activities, leadership evidence, and awards are all a part of the evaluation process.
+The admissions committee evaluates application packet holistically.
+Therefore, the quality and quantity of academic preparation, strong letters of recommendation, shadowing experience, community service activities, leadership evidence, and awards are all a part of the evaluation process.

 Does it matter what area I have my undergraduate degree?